 The Chief Financial Officer (CFO) is responsible for accounts and treasury functions of the company.
-In addition he attends the Board Meetings, prepared and present quarterly and Annual Financial statements in accordance with the BSEC rules as well as provision of international Financial Reporting Standards(IFRS)/ international Accounting Standards(IAS) as adopted in Bangladesh.
+In addition he attends the Board Meetings and present quarterly and Annual Financial reports in accordance with the BSEC rules as well as provision of international Financial Reporting Standards(IFRS)/ international Accounting Standards(IAS) as adopted in Bangladesh.

-He is to certify to the Board that whether the financial statements and financial transaction of the company have been made in accordance with the corporate governance guidelines as issued by Bangladesh Securities and Exchange Commission (BESC).
+He is to certify to the Board regarding financial statements and financial transaction of the company according to the corporate governance guidelines as issued Bangladesh Securities and Exchange Commission (BESC).